sugudheenu/socialapp/README.md

-How to run the application
+To Run
 --------------------------
 Make sure you have JDK8.
 You can build it using gradle

 Run it as jar